exporl/kuleuven-templates/README.md

 Various new Markdown commands (mostly of the form `[command=param]`) are provided by the Pandoc filters found in `templates/*-filters.py`.
+Most of them need to be put in their own paragraph only consisting of the command itself.

 ### Markdown commands for papers/presentations/posters